HIP-410: Wrapping Ethereum Transaction Bytes in a Hedera Transaction

 Embedding Ethereum Transaction Directly

-The signature in the Ethereum transaction is the most critical piece of data, and must be validated on the exact bytes passed into the signing software.
+The signature in the Ethereum transaction is the most critical piece of data, and must be processed on the exact bytes passed into the signing software.
 Attempting to re-constitute the signed bytes or “vouch” for a signature (such as custodial bridges) introduce categories of software that diminish the value of a decentralized system.

 A Single Transaction Type